frankier/StanBase.jl/README.md

 ## Introduction

-This package contains all the common components for several application packages wrapping Stan's `cmdstan` executable.
+This package contains all the common components for several method packages wrapping Stan's `cmdstan` executable.

 Stan `methods` supported are in StanSample, StanOptimize, StanVariational, StanDiagnose and `generated_quantities` (included in StanSample.jl).

+A new package, DiffEqBayesStan.jl is introduced to focus on DifferentialEquations and Stan.

+Another package, StanQuap.jl, provides a quadratic approximation using StanOptimize.jl and StanSample.jl as used in the early chapters of [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia).

 `StanBase.jl`, `HelpModel.jl`, `help_types.jl` and `cmdline.jl` are the templates that have been used in the cmdstan application packages to support cmdstan options such as `stan_sample`, `stan_variational`, etc.